-Experienced software team lead & system architect.
+Program Architect of SAP Universal ID, Berlin.
+Changing the way end-users interact with SAP services in the cloud, from authentication to lifecycle management.
+Experienced software architect.
 Managed agile teams of software engineers and QA professionals.
-Developed and maintained large scale systems in the cloud serving hundreds of millions of end users.
+Developed and maintained large scale systems in the cloud serving over a billion end-users.
 Focused on maintainability and business value.
-A fast learner with great analytical skills.
+An eager learner with great analytical skills.

 Took part in an ambitious rewrite of Retalix retail management system.
 Analyzed requirements based on behavior of existing code and discussion with product management.
 Negotiated a multiphase solution that would enable fast delivery without contaminating the new design with legacy implementation constraints.
 Guided & supervised software engineers and team leads during development.